 Throughout the Boothbay Region, people know the YMCA.
 But there’s so much more to our Y than one might think.
 From exercise to education, from volleyball to volunteering, from preschool to preventive health, the Y doesn’t just strengthen bodies — we strengthen community.
 Your contribution to the Annual Fund will make it possible for children, families and adults to have access to Y programs that improve their lives.
 Give generously today!

-Meet the Barker family, our 2018 Annual Fund chairs:
+Meet the Repa family, our 2021 Annual Fund chairs: